maddevsio/vue-madboiler/README.md

 ### Integration and component tests

-For this kind of tests we use the [cypress](https://www.cypress.io/) framework.
+For this kind of tests, we use the [cypress](https://www.cypress.io/) framework.

 To test specific components, we use the experimental library `https://docs.cypress.io/guides/component-testing/introduction.html#What-is-Cypress-Component-Testing`.